Rendille people: Overview

+History

+Also known as the ‘Holders of the Stick of God’, the Rendille inhabit the climatically harsh regions between Marsabit County and Lake Turkana in Northern Kenya.
+They are neighbors of Borana, Gabra, and Samburu.
+Believed to have originally migrated down the Great Lakes from Ethiopia, they were forced towards Mount Marsabit because of frequent conflicts with other ethnic groups over pasture and water for their animals.

+Visually, the Rendille resemble other Cushitic groups with their facial features.
+As such they are quite distinct from the Nilotic and Bantu peoples of Africa.
+Linguistically, the Rendille are closely related to Aweer.
+Culturally, they are the closest to Gabra who have similar ceremonial traditions.
+They are nomadic pastoralists, caring for goats, fat-tailed sheep and camels.

+One widely told story of their origin is that they descended from Somali people and were once Muslims.
+Despite it being one of the most dominant theories, it is also evident that this argument is only based on post-hoc explanations on shared linguistic similarities.

+Since they lived on desert land with unfavorable climatic conditions, the British colonialists were not interested in overtaking their land and the Rendille was, therefore, not very affected by colonial rule in Kenya.

 The first ethnological study of the Rendille was published at the turn of the 20th century by William A. Chanler.
-It described the unmixed Rendille that his party encountered as tall, slender and reddish-brown in complexion, with soft, straight hair and narrow facial features.
+The study described the unmixed Rendille he encountered as tall, slender and reddish-brown in complexion, with soft, straight hair and narrow facial features.
 Chanler additionally remarked that many of the Rendille possessed "fierce" blue eyes, a physical peculiarity that was also later noted by Augustus Henry Keane (1900), John Scott Keltie (1904) and John Henry Patterson (1909).

 Distribution

 According to Ethnologue, there were approximately 94,700 Rendille speakers in 2006.
-Most are concentrated in the Kaisut Desert and Mount Marsabit in the Marsabit District of Kenya's northern Eastern Province.
+Most are concentrated in the Kaisut Desert and Mount Marsabit in the Marsabit District of northern Kenya's Eastern Province.

 Language

-The Rendille people speak the Rendille language as a mother tongue (also known as Rendile or Randile (as referred to mostly by their neighbours samburu)).
-They belong to the Cushitic branch of the Afroasiatic family.
-The Rendille language is closer to the Somali language than the rest of the Cushitic languages.
+The Rendille people speak the Rendille language as a mother tongue (also known as Rendile or Randile (as referred to by the neighbouring Samburu).
+It belongs to the Cushitic branch of the Afroasiatic family.

-Additionally, some Rendille use English or Swahili as working languages for communication with other populations.
+Additionally, some Rendille use English or Swahili as working languages for the purpose of communicating with other populations.

 The Ariaal sub-group of the Rendille, who are of mixed Nilotic and Cushitic descent, speak the Eastern Nilotic Samburu language of the Samburu people with whom they cohabit.